tuunit/mkdocs-drawio/README.md

 ## How it works

-After your mkdocs has generated the HTML for your documentation, the plugin adds the necessary diagram.net javascript library.
+After mkdocs has generated the html for your documentation, this plugin adds the necessary drawio javascript library.
 Searches for `img` tags with a file ending of `*.drawio` and replaces them with the appropiate `mxgraph` html block.
-For further details, please look at the [official diagrams.net documentation](https://www.diagrams.net/doc/faq/embed-html).
+For further details, please have a look at the [official drawio.com documentation](https://www.drawio.com/doc/faq/embed-html).